lamskoy/arch-phpbs/README.md

-## php
+## phpbs
 ### PHP Building system for all PHP versions packages from 5.3 to 8.1

 #### How to use it?

 First git clone this repo.
-Then
+Then:
 ```
-cd php
+cd phpbs
 ```

 To build all packages: